 - You must come to each and every class prepared for that day’s discussion.
 Missing even one session will stand in the way of your developing the knowledge about early modern books necessary for succeeding in this course.

 - You must always respect Library policies and staff.
 Failure to adhere to Library regulations could mean losing your Reader’s Card.

-There will be four written papers assigned during this course, making up 90% of your final grade for this course; the remaining 10% of your final grade will be based on your class participation and the occasional brief research exercise assigned during class.
+There will be five written papers assigned during this course, making up 90% of your course grade; the remaining 10% of your course grade will be based on your class participation and the occasional brief research exercise assigned during class.
 You must come to each and every class prepared for that day’s discussion.
 Because we meet only once a week, missing even one session will hinder your preparedness for the assignments and will stand in the way of your developing the knowledge and skills necessary for succeeding in this course.
-Should you be seriously ill or observing a religious holiday, please let me know (in advance, in the case of holidays) so that we can touch base about what you missed.
+Should you be seriously ill, contagious with something unpleasant, or observing a religious holiday, please let me know (in advance, in the case of holidays) so that we can touch base about what you missed.